easytarget/microPyEZfonts/BDF2DICT.md

 * `<prefix><font_name>.set`

-A simple unicode 'text' file with each character from the output in it.
-This can be discarded; but is useful for reference, copy/paste, etc..
+A simple unicode 'text' file with all characters from the output font file in it.
+This can typically be discarded; but can be useful for reference, copy/paste, etc..

 ## Font module format
 In contrast to the `micropython-font-to-py` tool I use a simpler format based on a python `dict{}` structure.

 Font glyphs are stored as [`bytes`](https://docs.python.org/3.5/library/functions.html#bytes) objectt in the dict, with the integer ordinal value of the character as the key.

-If the font is variable-width the width of the character is appended to the bytearray.
+If the font is variable-width a byte with the width of the character is appended to the bytearray.

-The `get_ch()` function then becomes very simple; look up the glyph and return 'None' if not found.
-Otherwise return a memoryview object pointing the the *bytes* of the glyph and return that along with the (fixed) font height and width of the glyph (or a fixed value for fixed width fonts)
+The `get_ch()` function then becomes very simple; it looks up the glyph and returns 'None' if not found.
+Otherwise it returns a memoryview object pointing the the *bytes* of the glyph along with the (fixed) font height and width of the glyph (or a fixed value for fixed width fonts).

 ## Note: *easy* fonts